objektwerks/objektwerks/README.md

 >[Recipes](https://github.com/objektwerks/recipes)

->**Note:** The commit numbers on this page are no longer accurate; because Github now routinely fails to count commits!
+>**Note:** The commit numbers on this page are no longer accurate; because Github routinely fails to correctly count commits!
 >Hashimoto, of HashiCorp fame, is correct - Github ***is no longer a place for serious work***.
 <!--- https://github.com/anuraghazra/github-readme-stats --->